-In FY21, we collected genetic data from hunter harvested eiders from the 2019/2020 US season (n = 42) and eiders nesting in Labrador and other potential source areas for birds involved in harvest (n = 150).
+In FY22, we collected genetic data from hunter harvested eiders from the 2019/2020 Canada (n = 34) season.
 We completed the data set by filling in data gaps and conducting quality control checks on genotype and sequence information (i.e., collection of genetic data in replicate for 20% of the samples).
+Genetic data from hunter harvested eiders from the 2019/2020 U.S. (n = 42) season were collected during FY21.

+Genetic data collection is complete.
 Currently we are finalizing the data set; proofing genetic and sample information in the data spreadsheet.